-During the year ended 31 December 2020, one Remuneration Committee meeting was held for considering and recommending to the Board the remuneration and other benefits paid by the Company to the Directors and senior management and other related matters.
-All members of the Remuneration Committee attended the meeting.
+During the year ended 31 December 2021, two Remuneration Committee meetings were held for considering and recommending to the Board the remuneration and other benefits paid by the Company to the Directors and senior management and other related matters.
+All members of the Remuneration Committee attended the meetings.

-Attendance of individual Directors at Remuneration Committee meetings in 2020:
+Attendance of individual Directors at Remuneration Committee meetings in 2021: